-Other than the weather and the surroundings, there were so many wonderful details in this wedding with regards to bridal attire and decorations.
-But it was the details that came from the heart that stood out to me the most.
+Other than the weather and surroundings, there were so many other wonderful details for their day.
+But it was the details and choices they made that came straight from the heart that stood out most.

-The first was their choice of celebrant.

-Tessa told me this before the wedding day “When Mike and I got engaged, one of the first people we wanted to share the news with was one of Mike’s Best friends Nathan.
-Nathan and Mike have known each other for 25 years, and throughout those years they have finished school, travelled and lived together.
-Mike and Nathan were so close that Mike would often joke to Nathan that one day, he wanted Nathan to marry him.
-Fast forward to when Mike and I got engaged in January last year, and Mike rang up Nathan who was living in Uluru at the time and asked: “You know how I’ve always said you should marry me, well, I just proposed to Tess and we would love for you to marry us!”
+The first detail of their wedding was their choice of celebrant.
+“When Mike and I got engaged, one of the first people we wanted to share the news with was Mike’s best friend, Nathan.
+Nathan and Mike have known each other for 25 years.
+Throughout those years they finished school, travelled and lived together.
+Mike and Nathan were so close that Mike would often joke about them getting married one day.
+Fast forward to when Mike and I got engaged and Mike rang up Nathan, who was living at Uluru at the time.
+The conversation went like this, “You know how I’ve always said you should marry me, well, I just proposed to Tessa and we would love for you to marry us!”

-“We chose succulents to represent Mike’s grandma because she had an award winning garden that was overflowing with succulents.
-Before she moved into a nursing home shortly before her passing, Mike’s family took some cuttings of her garden in Geelong, of which were used in these bombonieres.
-We chose apricot jams to represent my grandma because this is a vivid memory I have of growing up with her.
-She was an excellent cook and used to grow apricots in her garden and would often make apricot dumplings or apricot jam.”
+“Mike’s grandma had an award winning garden that overflowed with succulents.
+Before she moved into a nursing home shortly before her passing, Mike’s family took cuttings from her Geelong garden.
+These were then used to create gifts for the guests.
+The other gifts were apricot jams.
+These represented my grandma because of a vivid memory I have of growing up with her.
+She was an excellent cook and used to grow apricots in her garden, often making apricot dumplings or apricot jam.”

 Please enjoy looking through their amazing Willow Farm Wedding Day.